-MR. BOOTH, MR. ASHLEY, MR. COFFIN, MISS EMERY, MR. RIGBY
+MR. COFFIN, MR. ASHLEY, MISS EMERY, MR. RIGBY

-The department offers a major in biology and zoology and minors in biology, botany, or zoology.
+The department offers majors in biology and zoology and minors in biology, botany, and zoology.
 Courses are offered on the main campus, at the Biological Station, and in the Field School of Biology.
-Graduate work leading toward the Master of Arts degree is also offered.
+Graduate work leading to the Master of Arts degree is also offered.
 For further information see the Bulletin of the Graduate Division.